Despite sporadic weaknesses, A Star is Born is without doubt, a euphoric and affecting cinematic masterpiece.

 A Star is Born Synopsis

 This was what happened to me last evening with A Star is Born, though of course, I don’t yet know whether I would stay a fan.
 To be quite honest, I have little to nil interest in movies about stardom, or country rock, and at the risk of incurring the wrath of fans, I’ll confess I’ve never even sat through an entire Lady Gaga YouTube video.
 (Before last night, that is)

-Needless to say, even if you really dislike the story, there are still the breath taking vocal performances to enjoy.
+Furthermore, even if you dislike the story, there are still breathtaking vocal performances to enjoy.
 I’m not exactly a true fan at the moment, but you can be sure I will be googling for Lady Gaga’s performances over the next few days.
 I am definitely also looking forward to the next musical performance by Bradley Cooper.
 Who ever knew dear Rocket Raccoon could sing like that?!

 Check out my other snappy movie reviews.